sunjana2199/ML-Climate-Final-Project/journal.md

 Looking good.
 Thank you for the frequent updates.
 How are the results from your most recent modeling approach?
 I would recommend trying to get some initial results sooner than later; you can extend your ideas from that point with more insights.

+## 2022-03-14

+After taking your inputs into consideration, I was able to produce a few initial results with the ARIMA Model.
+Though the Model was not stable in the beginning, eventually it worked and gave the results I desired.
+The final output is better that that produced by the baseline.

+## 2022-03-20

+In the last week, I was trying to link NLP with Time Series Forecasting.
+My idea here is to be able to stream Social Media Data for outliers in Energy Demand Dates.
+I was able to Set Up GCP with the credentials given and do a little bit of pre-processing.

+## 2022-03-28

+In the past week, my task was to finalize which Social Media platform would be best for data collection.
+I was looking at a few open-source APIs for streaming and found that Twitter and Reddit have APIs.
+This is a good start for Social Media Streaming.

+##  2022-04-07

+Though the APIs were avaialble, the limitation was that they do not allow streaming for over 30 days.
+I have been looking for an alternative and found a library called snscape which allowsing scrapin for over 10 years.
+I have used this to stream twitter data for the outlier dates.
+I was sure to include one additional day to get rid of any inconsistencies.

+## 2022-04-14

+I studied topic modelling techniques to make sense of the data collected.
+After cleaning and pre-processing, I used LDA and GSDMM to find the most relevant topics on these dates.

+After Brainstorming I feel like I have been ablle to find a link between the topics and teh Energy Demand Data.

+## 2022-04-20

+Last week was mostly about the presentation of the work done until now.
+After receiving suggestions on my progress, I hope to use some evaluation metrics to see if the link that I found really holds.